UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 Another way is to prevent individual objects from being displayed in game.
 Select one or multiple objects, then go to __Properties → Rendering__ and check __Actor Hidden in Game__.
 You can do it also when playing the game in editor.
 Press `[F8]` to __Eject__ from a running game, select objects in __Outliner__ instead of the viewport and change the setting.
 Then return to the game by pressing `F8` in the viewport again.

-# Guide to passes and performance categories
+# Guide to passes and categories

 Below begins an extensive description of almost all rendering passes that you can find in a profiler.
 Every position in the list is laid out in the following format: